Mohammad-01/FinalProjectTask2/Task1.md

 Statement Coverage: During the software engineering testing process, this technique mandates that every possible statement in the code be tested at least once.

-Branch Coverage - This technique examines every conceivable path of a software application (if-else and other conditional loops).
+Branch Coverage - This technique looks at every possible path a software application could take (if-else and other conditional loops).

 # Refrences